markhartel/pwtc-members/README.md

 - Fix the expiration date display for family members on the **My Account** page
 - Exclude membership products from the **Store** page
 - Add the rider ID, release accepted flag and billing phone number to a member's details box
+- Validate the contents of the shopping cart both when it is displayed and during checkout
+- Prevent a family membership owner from sending a join invitation to a user that already has a membership
+- Disable WooCommerce persistent shopping cart feature
+- Automatically complete all WooCommerce orders
+- Add a convenience button to the shopping cart page that will empty the cart

 ## Package Files Used By This Plugin
 - `README.md` *this file*